 |November 6, 2017||2017 APHA Annual Meeting||October 6, 2017||$315.00 USD|

 |February 3, 2018||Johns Hopkins University||January 3, 2018||$315.00 USD|

 AMP testing centers where you can take the exam are located throughout the US.
 Search for a testing center.
 In addition, some schools and programs offer paper/pencil exams on campus.
 Candidates who wish to test in the U.S. territories should select their location from the list under “International only.”International locations and fees

 AMP testing centers where you can take the exam are located throughout in a number of countries outside the U.S. Search for a testing center.
-An additional fee of $100 is required to sit for the exam outside of the US, Puerto Rico and Mexico.
+An additional fee of $100 is required to sit for the exam outside of the US, Puerto Rico and Canada.